sean-meade/cli-battleship-game/README.md

 - Add instructions
 - Add rules
 - Print empty board for computer (that shows hits and misses)
+- error handling for user input
 - Rearrange the functions to mirror flow on the game.
 - Separate functions into different files?
+Nice to have:
+    - create leaderboard using Google sheets

 README:
 - Elaborate Intro